• Skip to primary navigation

 The cost of travel insurance for Spain can vary depending on factors such as your age, health, trip duration, destination, and the type of coverage you select.

-For example, a 35-year-old traveler can expect to pay between $10 and $20 for a seven-day travel health plan for Spain, while a 65-year-old traveler would pay between $40 and $50 for the same coverage.
+For example, a 35-year-old traveling from the US to Spain for seven days might pay between $10 and $20 for a travel medical plan (depending on their chosen coverage limit and deductible), while a 65-year-old would typically pay between $40 and $50 for the exact same coverage and duration.

 This is due to factors such as higher medical risk, the need for additional coverage, and potential pre-existing health conditions.
 Insurance providers generally charge more for older travelers to account for the increased likelihood of medical issues or emergencies.